StreamersBeck's Super Bugger

 Overview

-A beefed-up version of the Woolly Bugger, this pattern features a heavily weighted underbody, palmered hackle, a long marabou tail, and sometimes flash for extra attraction.
-Often tied with lead wire and a conehead or dumbbell eyes for serious depth, it's a great option when you need a streamer with a larger profile and aggressive sink rate.
+Beefed-up version of the Woolly Bugger developed in the 1990s, this pattern features a heavily weighted underbody, palmered hackle, a long marabou tail, and sometimes flash for extra attraction.
+Often tied with lead wire and a conehead or dumbbell eyes for serious depth, it's an excellent option when you need a streamer with a larger profile and aggressive sink rate.
+The extended marabou tail provides exceptional movement that predatory fish find irresistible.

 Materials